KITATUS/KITATUS.github.io/_posts/2022-02-23-hitOverlaps.md

 {: .notice--info}

 #### Overlap
-First we can look at ```BP_Target_Overlap_Red``` to show an example. approach for multiplayer overlaps.
+First we can look at ```BP_Target_Overlap_Red``` to show an example approach for multiplayer overlaps.
 Inside the graph, you can see a method similar to what we have done previously.
 Within ```BP_Target_Overlap_Red```, we have OverlapBegin and OverlapEnd events.
 From here, we are casting to the character and sending off for a specific event (in this case to enable or disable shooting).

 The main difference this time is that we're speaking directly to the CLIENT's version of the character in a multiplayer match as opposed to just whatever version overlapped with us.
 The reason for this is to protect against a slow network and to ensure this event is correctly fired on both the client and the server.